Marked length spectrum rigidity from rigidity on subsets: Preliminaries

 \subsection{Hyperbolic groups, metrics and distance-like functions}

 Let $\G$ be a group.
 Recall that a pseudo metric $d$ on $\G$ is called $\del$-\emph{hyperbolic} ($\del\geq 0$) if

 where

 is the Gromov product.
 The pseudo metric $d$ is \emph{hyperbolic} if it is $\del$-hyperbolic for some $\del$.
 Throughout this work $\G$ will be a \emph{non-elementary hyperbolic group}: a non-virtually cyclic, finitely generated group $\G$ such that any word metric $d_S$ on $\G$ associated to a finite, symmetric generating set $S$ is hyperbolic.
-We will write $\Dc_\G$ for the collection of pseudo metrics on $\G$ that are hyperbolic, quasi-isometric to a word metric and $\G$-invariant.
+We will write $\Dc_\G$ for the collection of pseudo metrics on $\G$ that are hyperbolic, quasi-isometric to a word metric for a finite generating set and $\G$-invariant.

-Pseudo metrics in $\Dc_\G$ belong to a larger class of distance-like functions on $\G$ which we call hyperbolic distance-like functions (see \cite[Def.~3.1]{cantrell.reyes}).